Smatek1001/AI_DnD/_DM_Instructions/House_Rules_Extended/Warlock_Class_2024.md

 ### C. Becoming a Warlock

 #### As a Level 1 Character:
-- Gain all the traits in the Core Warlock Traits table.
+- Gain all the traits in the [[#A. Core Warlock Traits|Core Warlock Traits table]].
-- Gain the Warlock's level 1 features, which are listed in the Warlock Features table.
+- Gain the Warlock's level 1 features, which are listed in the [[#Warlock Features Table|Warlock Features table]].

 #### As a Multiclass Character:
-• Gain the following traits from the Core Warlock Traits table: Hit Point Die and training with Light armor.
+• Gain the following traits from the [[#A. Core Warlock Traits|Core Warlock Traits table]]: Hit Point Die and training with Light armor.
-• Gain the Warlock's level 1 features, which are listed in the Warlock Features table.
+• Gain the Warlock's level 1 features, which are listed in the [[#Warlock Features Table|Warlock Features table]].
 See the multiclassing rules to determine your available spell slots.

 ### D. Warlock Class Features

 As a Warlock, you gain the following class features when you reach the specified Warlock levels.
 These features are listed in the Warlock Features table.

-**Warlock Features Table**
+#### Warlock Features Table

 |Level | Proficiency Bonus | Class Features | Eldritch Invocations | Cantrips | Prepared Spells | Spell Slots | Slot Level |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |